Fordi/buildless/buildless-css.md

 they're objects with a `toString()` function, plus an `and(...classList)` member, which accepts a list of classNames and falsy values (which are skipped).

+The actual classnames returned are slugged with a random ID to avoid collisions, (e.g., `about` becomes something like `about_uozl828xzod`), so each class name is unique (this is similar to what Webpack does with CSS modules).

 If you need to write a list of regular (non-parsed) class names (for example, to add to a `className` prop, or to reference global styles), you can use the export `classes(...classList)`, which works in exactly the same way, e.g.,